aaryavlal/backend/Quest/README.md

-# Parallel Computing Education Platform - Backend
+# Quest Model - Educational Platform Backend

-A Flask-based REST API for the Parallel Computing educational platform with community room-based learning.
+A Flask-based REST API for the Quest educational platform with community room-based learning.

 ## 🎯 Features